Strictly Constrained Generative Modeling via Split Augmented Langevin Sampling: Introduction

-Modern generative models, including energy-based, score-based, and diffusion models~\cite{hinton2002training, du2019implicit, song2019generative,song2020score}, typically rely on gradually transforming noise into samples from the data distribution through a learned stochastic process.
-A core mechanism underlying many of these models is Langevin dynamics, where noisy gradient steps push the samples toward high-likelihood regions.
+Modern generative models, including energy-based, score-based, and diffusion models~\citep{du2019implicit,song2020score}, typically rely on Langevin dynamics, where noisy gradient steps push the samples toward high-likelihood regions.
 Enforcing mathematical constraints during Langevin sampling remains a challenging problem.
-A natural idea is to project each iterate onto the constraint set, leading to the classical projected Langevin algorithm~\cite{bubeck2015finite,durmus2019analysis} and, more recently, to projected diffusion~\cite{christopher2024constrained}.
-Other approaches draw from constrained optimization, using barrier functions~\cite{fishman2023diffusion} or mirror maps~\cite{ahn2021efficient}.
+A natural idea is to project each iterate onto the constraint set, leading to projected Langevin dynamics~\citep{bubeck2015finite,durmus2019analysis, christopher2024constrained}.
 While these methods offer theoretical guarantees in convex settings, they tend to perform poorly when applied to non-convex constraints, which are common in physical systems.
-In such cases, strict projections or barriers can cause the dynamics to become trapped in limited regions of the constraint set, hindering exploration and introducing significant sampling bias.
-In another line of work,~\citet{chamon2024constrained} propose a primal-dual Langevin algorithm, where constraints are satisfied in expectation with a Lagrangian relaxation.
-However, for many physical applications, enforcing strict constraints for all samples is essential.
-To the best of our knowledge, no existing method combines unbiased exploration with tight constraint satisfaction.
+In such cases, strict projections can cause the dynamics to become trapped in limited regions of the constraint set, hindering exploration and introducing significant sampling bias.
+Other approaches use soft constraint penalty functions such as the barrier method~\citep{fishman2023diffusion} and diffusion guidance~\citep{ho2022classifier, meunier2025learning}, requiring a differentiable constraint model.
+These methods encourage but do not enforce constraints, which is insufficient when strict satisfaction is crucial.
+To our knowledge, no existing approach achieves both strict constraint satisfaction and unbiased exploration.